 Beneath the catchy or reflective melodies often heard during holiday galas are provocative, inspiring poems whose depth is often missed, even by the most passionate Christ-follower.

 We explored those poems, revisited the Scriptures that inspired them and discovered the depth of their lyrical message: What Jesus endured to save humans — who by nature rebel (or “sin”) against God — from eternal separation from God (eternal death, or “hell”).
+The result is a new production based on a previous premise: Singing the music of Christmas as Easter carols.

 As a result, we adapted the lyrics of 61 Christmas and Easter songs, converted them to dialogue, did the same related Scriptures and created two reader's theater presentations, "Carol Story" and "Carol Story: The Easter Edition."
 The scripts were written independently, a decade apart.
 Each "Story" is a powerful gospel reflection on its holiday season, and can be presented to supplement a planned program.
 Yet something stunning occurred when viewing them together.